Breast Reduction Surgery Cost and Procedure Information

 Learn everything about your treatment

-A breast reduction, also known as a boob reduction or reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
+A breast reduction, also known reduction mammoplasty, is a surgical procedure that aims to reduce the size of the breasts.
 It is the second most commonly performed plastic surgery procedure performed in the UK after breast enlargement.
-To help you in your research, this overview provides a short introduction to the surgery, preparation, and aftercare.
+To help you in your research, this overview provides a breakdown of the procedure costs and a short introduction to surgical techniques, patient preparation, and aftercare.

 Reducing the size of the breasts via breast reduction surgery can help to: